huggingface/transformers/docs/source/en/chat_templating.md

 {%- endif %}
 ```

-Again, remember that the actual formatting and outputs are model-specific - you should take a lot of care
+Again, remember that the actual formatting and special tokens are model-specific - you should take a lot of care
-to ensure that special tokens, whitespace and everything else exactly match the format your model was trained with!
+to ensure that tokens, whitespace and everything else exactly match the format your model was trained with!